microsoft/praxxis/getting_started.md

 #####Password
 this is the password of the login that you want to use to send data.

-If you've set up all of these things correctly, then you should be able to use praxxis, and see data on notebook execution appearing in your cluster.
+If you've set up all of these things correctly, then you should be able to use praxxis and see data on notebook execution appearing in your cluster.